lachlanmcdonald/mg-shader-wiki/Tiles-Brush.md

 - **X Offset**: Offset of the tiles in the X-axis
 - **Y Offset**: Offset of the tiles in the Y-axis
 - **Z Offset**: Offset of the tiles in the Z-axis

+Setting either color to `0` will result in no voxels being placed for that tile.